 The spinal column runs the entire length of the body, from where it joins the head to the middle of the tail.
 Also called the spinal canal, it consists of the backbone (vertebral column), which encloses the spinal cord.
 This spinal cord is the "message center" of the body and operates through nerve endings to control the functions of all parts of the body.
 Nerve endings also convey sensations of feeling, such as heat, cold, and pain.
 The spinal cord is one of the most important organs of the body.

-The spinal column in a healthy cat is extremely flexible, which allows the agility for which cats are famous.
+The spinal column in a healthy cat is extremely flexible, which allows for the agility for which cats are famous.
 A falling cat can right itself by twisting its spine to be able to land upright on its feet.
-The spine of a cat in a relaxed 4-legs stance will be fairly straight and parallel to the ground, sloping down slightly from the front shoulders, and again toward the base of the tail.
+The spine of a cat in a relaxed four-legs stance will be fairly straight and parallel to the ground, sloping down slightly from the front shoulders and again toward the base of the tail.

 Back Legs and Feet

 The back legs, feet, and claws are as important as those in the front.
 Their strength enables the cat to push forward and quickly reach a high speed for pursuing prey or running from predators.
 The back claws are powerful for delivering painful "rabbit kicks," both in play and in self-protection.
 Although front claws should be clipped routinely, it is not recommended to clip the back claws of cats that spend time outdoors, because of their necessity for protection.

 The body of a healthy cat is poetry in motion.
 It is the perfect balance of form and function, with the bonus of beauty and grace.
-Our charge when we take cats into our homes is to make sure that they receive a wholesome, nutritious diet, an adequate exercise in the form of play, and a planned program of veterinary care, to help ensure that they stay healthy for as long as possible.
+Your charge when you take cats into your home is to make sure that they receive a wholesome, nutritious diet, an adequate exercise in the form of play, and a planned program of veterinary care, to help ensure that they stay healthy for as long as possible.